eltinglab/SpindleLengthPlugin/README.md

 <img width="647" alt="Screen Shot 2019-12-02 at 2 37 22 PM" src="https://user-images.githubusercontent.com/32312683/69989768-5f425a00-1512-11ea-9333-189408334635.png">

 To run:
-- open your desired TIFF stack in FIJI
+- open your desired TIFF stack in FIJI (you can use one from the "input" folder of the repository if you like)
 - select "Spindle Length" from the plugins menu
 - follow the directions from the popup menus to choose where to save the output file and scale the image
 - after the program is done running, the output file, called "lengths.csv" will be saved in the folder you chose.